a-fotherby/Omphalos/README.md

 then the sub-category (concentration, mineral volume, etc.) and then finally the species and new values.
 An example of this might systematically changing the concentration of seawater sulfate to test some different paleo-ocean compositions, which we will build up in the same way as before.
-First we give the name of the condition we want to modify (which you hopefully remembered to list in the Frontmatter!):
+First, we give the name of the condition we want to modify (which you hopefully remembered to list in the Frontmatter!):

     seawater: